Job Interview Tips for Teens

 Do not bring your cell phone with you.
 If you must call for a ride home, turn it off before entering the building.

 Do not bring a friend or a parent because it will look as though you are not confident enough to handle going by yourself.
 An employer may think you aren't up for the job as an independent worker.

 If you have a child, do not bring your child with you.
 Although you may think he/she is cute, a future employer will see red flags and be concerned about whether or not you will have the appropriate daycare arrangements to allow you to make it to work.

 The Day of the Interview

 - Always shake hands with the interviewer(s) when you first meet them.
 Make sure you have a nice firm handshake.
-A handshake that is too weak shows you are a weak person and not that interested in the job.
+A handshake that is too weak shows you are an insecure person and not that interested in the job.
 One that is too strong could hurt someone.
 Practice first with a parent, adult friend, or teacher.

 - Make eye contact throughout the interview.
-People who look around the room seem distracted, and people who look down at the floor will appear to have low self- esteem.
+People who look around the room seem distracted, and those who look down at the floor will appear to have low self- esteem.

 - Answer questions directly without going into your whole life story.
 Try not to see "umm" or "like," if possible.